 Instead of getting lost in thoughts and feelings, and thereby reacting to them, we become conscious of those thoughts and feelings and are therefore non-reactive.
 This is essentially what Goenka has stated about Vipassana.
 And it has been proven through studies including this one.

 Essentially, when we practice traditional meditation, we become mindfully aware of thoughts and feelings.
 We can then say to ourselves, “This is just a thought / feeling and I, therefore, do not need to react to it”.
 This reduces reactivity, helping to alleviate issues like stress and anxiety.

 When we practice guided meditation, the mind is never at a point of complete stillness because we are focusing on two things: Firstly, the voice of the instructor.
 And secondly, the object of meditation.
 This produces a to-and-fro, the mind bouncing back and forth.
 The result is that we are never wholly focused on one thing.

 Because of this, we do not achieve inner stillness.
 And therefore, we do not produce the same level of relaxation.

-This is why guided meditation is not as effective as silent meditation.
+This is why guided practise is not as effective as silent meditation.
 And this was proven in 2019 research by Lancaster University, which shows that meditation apps are not as useful as silent meditation.

-Only through silent meditation do we gain emotional control.
+Only through silent practice do we gain emotional control.

-In summary, the difference between guided meditation and silent meditation is that when we perform traditional meditation the mind is focused on one thing.
+In summary, the difference is that when we perform traditional meditation the mind is focused on one thing.

 This one-pointed focus leads to Samatha (calmness).
 In turn, this promotes parasympathetic nervous system activity and enters the mind and body into a restorative state.

 Traditional meditation also increases conscious awareness, which provides insight into the mind.
 Thereby, it gives us more control and less reactivity to thoughts and feelings.

-Guided meditation may produce similar effects but to a much lesser degree.
+Guided sessions may produce similar effects but to a much lesser degree.

 I don’t want to say that guided meditation is bad.
 It is relaxing and certainly helpful for temporarily releasing stress.
-However, because it does not truly train the mind to focus and it does not train us to understand mental phenomena, it simply cannot compare with silent meditation.
+However, because it does not truly train the mind to focus and it does not train us to understand mental phenomena, it simply cannot compare with silent practice.